Boa Esperança, Minas Gerais: Rivers

-Fauna
+Fauna and flora

-Boa Esperança is home to several species of birds such as darters, herons, Roadside Hawks, moorhens, lapwings, Jabirs, kingfishers, and grassquits.
+Boa Esperança is home to several species of birds such as darters, herons, roadside hawks, moorhens, lapwings, jabirus, kingfishers, and grassquits.

 Among the mammals in the area there are capybara, brocket deer, monkey, fox, otter, paca, agouti, megabat, skunk, and others.
 Some of these species may have migrated from other areas.

-Flora

 In this area there are forests and araucarias rich in vegetation, including mimosa, cedrus, cinnamomum, sassafras, manilkara bidentata, morus, Hymenaea courbaril, copaiba, Swietenia macrophylla, and Balfourodendron riedelianum.
 In riparian forests there are croton, inga, and pine.
 Scattered trees, shrubs and sub-shrubs present Annona crassiflora, Stryphnodendron adstringens, Stenocalyx dysentericus, Tabebuia ochracea, Kielmeyera coriacea.

 Demography

 Its population in 2020 was 40,219 inhabitants.